The following tools and resources are offered and supported by the Office of Advising & Academic Services.

 Create My Schedule is a class scheduling tool that allows you to generate possible schedules and visually compare course options to find your optimal class schedule.

 My Graduation Plan is a tool that lets you plan courses, compare majors, explore careers, and track degree progress.

-Most advising centers at UC use Starfish for appointment scheduling.
-Starfish is an online scheduling tool that allows you to conveniently make appointments with your advisors, instructors, and select campus services.
+Most advising centers at UC use My Bearcat Network for appointment scheduling.
+My Bearcat Network is an online scheduling tool that allows you to conveniently make appointments with your advisors, instructors, and select campus services.